matthew-brett/cfd2019/notebooks/10/bayes_theorem.md

 P(red \mid box2) = 0.4
 $$

 Sometimes we want to express the probability of two things happening together.
-For example, we might want to express the probability that I gave you box4 *and then* I drew a red.
+For example, we might want to express the probability that I gave you box4 *and* I drew a red.
 We write that like this:

 $$
 P(box4 \cap red)